 This page presents top-level information for the account itself, with editable sections for general company details, billing address, and shipping address.

 View and edit top-level information for your account.

 To make changes, click in a field and type the required entry, or select from a drop-down listing, as applicable.
 To commit the changes, click the Update button at the bottom-left of the page.

 All organizations will have a profile that can be made public, for viewing by other organizations (and their users) within the AltiumLive community.
 The following information, sourced from your organization's Altium account, will be available on your organization's profile page:

 - Organization's Name – the name of your organization.

 - Company Logo – the visual tag that accompanies your organization's name.
 A company is typically recognized instantly through its catchy, visually engaging logo.
 Use of a logo is optional, and the associated image can be uploaded through the Dashboard's Profile page.
 Click the Change company logo link at the top of the page.
 In the dialog that appears, browse to the relevant logo image (maximum size 220x220 pixels and stored in JPG or PNG format) and click the Upload button.
 To clear use of a logo image, access the dialog again and click the Clear button.

 - Description – a brief description of your organization, such as what it does, the services it provides its customers, and so on.

 - Website – the URL to your company's website.
 This is specified using the Website field, on the Dashboard's Profile page.

-- List of Users - all the active users associated to your organization's Altium account.
+- List of Users – all the active users associated with your organization's Altium account.
 This list is optional, with control over its inclusion provided through the Display Users option, on the Dashboard's Profile page.